 The Recreational Swimming Water Quality Programme is a joint project managed by the Northland Regional Council in partnership with the Northland District Health Board, Far North District Council, Whangarei District Council and Kaipara District Council.

-Permanent signs are erected at sites where water quality is consistently poor or very poor.
+Permanent signs may be erected by Councils at sites where water quality is consistently very poor.
 It is recommended not to swim at these sites at any time.